 Many of the advances with the da Vinci 5 are ones that aren’t readily apparent.

-“It’s really like jumping from like an iPhone 6 to an iPhone 15,” Dr. Meara says.
+“It’s like jumping from an iPhone 6 to an iPhone 15,” Dr. Meara says.

 The new model has 10,000 times more computing power compared to the last model.

 “It’s faster,” he says.
 “It’s able to perform tasks it could not do previously.
-It’s also able to grab and interpret information on the fly that maybe we couldn’t previously.”
+It’s also able to acquire and interpret information on the fly that we couldn’t previously.”

 A surgical tech covering the da Vinci 5 machine’s arms in surgical plastic